rgwch/Lucinda/readme.md

 This repository consists of the lucinda-server, a generic client library, an [Elexis](http://github.com/elexis) Plugin using this library, and a [P2 site](https://wiki.eclipse.org/Equinox/p2) to install the plugin in to a running Elexis instance.

+You should be able to build all with `mvn clean install -Dmaven.test.skip=true`